qlik-oss/corectl/docs/corectl_reload.md

 ```
       --connections string   path/to/connections.yml that contains connections that are used in the reload.
 Note that when specifying connections in the config file they are specified inline, not as a file reference!
   -h, --help                 help for reload
+      --measures string      A list of measure json paths
       --objects string       A list of object json paths
       --script string        path/to/reload-script.qvs that contains a qlik reload script.
 If omitted the last specified reload script for the current app is reloaded
       --silent               Do not log reload progress